-But, it may be asked, is there nothing to the world about Sabbath keeping now?
+world about Sabbath keeping now?
 Nothing, I answer, but to hear the gospel, believe and live.
 Man never could enter into rest by works.
 Peace and life are God's free gift.
 Every act of obedience must spring from life in Christ.
 "We are created anew by Christ Jesus, unto good works."
 Jesus said, "My peace give I unto you."
-"For he is our peace, who hath made both one (that is the Jew under law, and the Gentile without law), and hath broken down the middle wall of partition; having abolished in his flesh the enmity, even the law of commandments, in ordinances."
-"And came and preached peace to you which were afar off, and to them that were nigh."
+"For he is our peace, who hath made both one (that is the Jew under law, and the Gentile without law) But, it may be asked, is there nothing to the world about Sabbath keeping now?
+Nothing, I the Jew under law, and the Gentile without law), and hath broken down the middle wall of parti-tion; having abolished in his flesh the enmity, even the law of commandments, in ordinances And came and preached peace to you which were afar off, and to them that were nigh.

-In conclusion, should the reader be one of those who has long and anxiously desired this "peace of God that passeth all understanding," this assurance of perfect rest in God, and has never yet found it, let me ask, Have you not sought it by the works of the law, Sabbath keeping, or what not, instead of looking simply to Jesus?
-Are we not told, that he hath "made peace through the blood of his cross," and that since Christ hath been set forth crucified, "as many as are of the works of the law, are under the curse"?
+In conclusion, should the reader be one of those who has long and anxiously desired this peace of God that passeth all understanding." "peace of God that passeth all understanding," this assurance of perfect rest in God, and has never yet found it, let me ask, Have you no sought it by the works of the law, Sabhath keeping, or what not, instead of looking simply to Jesus?
+Are we not told, that he hath "made peace through the blood of his cross," and that since Christ hath been set forth crucified, "as many as are of the works of the law, are under the curse."
 You cannot possibly have both.
 If you cling to the law and try to do the best you can, you let go Christ.
 (Gal.
 5: 4.)
-If you cling only to Christ, you magnify the law, for all its condemnation fell on Jesus-its ministry is abolished and you are free, you are justified, you have peace, you cease from works, you enter into rest, even the true Sabbath of God.
+If you cling only to Christ, you magnify the law, for all its condemnation fell on Jesus-its ministry is abolished and you are free, you care justified, you have peace, you cease from works, you enter into rest, even you case from works, you enter into rest, even the true Sabbath of God.
 The love of God fills your soul, the Spirit of God bears witness that the blood of Jesus has cleansed you from all sin.
 The Lord's day will no longer be a day of bondage and sin, but a day of thanksgiving and joy.
 You are a new creature in Christ Jesus-old things are passed away-all is new.
 This new nature will as surely delight to do the will of God, as the old nature is contrary to him.